 Cosmetic law also requires the use of appropriate warnings where necessary, so a cosmetic product label will clearly state if there are any risks to pregnant women.
 However, such labelling is rare because the safety assessment is performed by qualified experts who understand cosmetics may be used by women who are pregnant or who might not be aware they are pregnant at the time.
 So, unless cosmetics are safe for use in pregnancy, they would not be placed on the market.

 Should I be using natural and organic products whilst pregnant?

-Consumers, especially pregnant women and new mums, can remain confident in the safety of all cosmetic and personal care products purchased in Europe.
+Consumers, especially pregnant women and new mums, can remain confident in the safety of all cosmetic and personal care products purchased in the UK.

-What should I do if I have reaction?
+What should I do if I have a reaction?

 If you have had an allergic reaction:

 See your GP for further information.
 They may refer you to an allergy specialist such as a dermatologist to determine the cause.

 Contact the manufacturer to let them know you have had a problem with their product.
 They will be able to advise you further.